-8.4.2 Heritage Permit with Building Permit Checklist
+8.8.2 Heritage Permit with Building Permit Checklist

-For additions, renovations, and restoration:
+For additions, renovation, and restoration:

 - Inspect the property description in the Record of the District's Built Form.
-Make note of any comments that indicated needed maintenance and repair.
+Make note of any comments that indicate needed maintenance and repair.
 Proper maintenance and repair are the primary means of protecting the heritage character of the District.
 Applicants are strongly encouraged to include necessary maintenance tasks at the first opportunity.
 Also make note of comments that indicate steps that could be taken to restore heritage features or to remove unsympathetic later work. - Show results of any historical research.
-For example: provide copies of historic drawings or photographs, or show results of investigation of conditions underlying unsympathetic later work. - Read and understand any required technical material.
+For example: provide copies of historic drawings or photographs, or show results of investigation of conditions underlying unsympathetic work. - Read and understand any required technical material.
+For example: obtain a copy of the relevant Preservation Brief document, as listed in Section 9.3.2.